sashkoristov/bachelor-theses/README.md

 ---

-# New available topics for 2024/25
+# New available topics for 2025/26

 ## Topics

-New topics will be published soon related to the project MATISSE - Model-based engineering of Digital Twins for early verification and validation of Industrial Systems (Sep.
+New topics will be published soon related to the projects:
+- MATISSE - Model-based engineering of Digital Twins for early verification and validation of Industrial Systems (Sep.
 2024 - Aug.
 2027).
+- mAIEnergy - Generative AI-based co-pilot supporting citizen in energy transition by leveraging the benefits of HPC (Jan.
+2025 - October.
+2025) - to be extended.

 In the meantime, you can contact me for topics in large-scale systems, serverless computing, optimization, simulation, federation, etc.